 Want to use your birding skills to advance our understanding of climate change's impact on birds?
 Then Climate Watch is for you.

-This innovative community-science program enlists volunteer birders across North America to count certain bluebirds and nuthatches in the same place (or places) twice each year.
+This innovative community-science program enlists volunteer birders across North America to survey for one of our twelve target species in the same place (or places) twice each year.
 By sticking to a scientific protocol and sharing their results, these community scientists help track whether birds are moving in accordance with projections from Audubon's climate models.

 This is a scientific effort, so following the protocol precisely is important.
 To that end, Audubon has recruited a network of Climate Watch Coordinators to help participants get the technical details right, including the selection of a survey plot and sharing results with Audubon's climate scientists.

-Sign up to join Climate Watch below; scroll down further for more information.
+Join Climate Watch; scroll down further for more information.

 Want to participate in Climate Watch?